EdisonCai2007/GuessWhoAssignment2025/README.md

 - 🖼️ GUI using Java Swing
 - 🎵 Background music to enhance gameplay
 - 🔁 Reset and replay functionality
+- 📜 Leaderboard produced at the end to keep score
 ---

 ## 🖥️ Built In